pasupatinath-dwivedi/ConferenceApiPasupati/README.md

 # ConferenceApi
 Service is built on .Net Core 2.1.
 1.	.Net Core 2.1 Api it connects through service and calls the Azure Api
-2. To run the Api,new instance can be run or F5 will run the api, it will run on port 7000 and https on 7001,
+2. To run the Api,new instance can be run or F5 will run the api, it will run on port http://localhost:7000 and https://localhost:7001,
 3. Api controller test cases are written using XUnit
 4. Basic Authentication is used using custom implementation of AuthenticationHandler
 5. Global Exception Handler is written using Extension method on IApplicationBuilder